-- Salted Caramel Frosting
+- Salted Caramel Icing

-I also created a fun new Facebook group, and I would love for you to join.
-It’s a group where you can share your favorite recipes, ask questions, share photos, and see what’s new with the BruCrew.
-If you would like to check it out, you can request to join HERE.
+I also created a Facebook group and would love for you to join.
+Share recipes, ask questions, share photos, and see what’s new with the BruCrew.
+Request to join HERE.

 - 1 cup unsalted butter, softened

 - 1 - 7 ounce jar marshmallow fluff

 - 3/4 teaspoon salt